hnawaz007/pythondataanalysis/data-lake/README.md

 CREATE SCHEMA IF NOT EXISTS minio.sales
 WITH (location = 's3a://sales/');

-CREATE TABLE IF NOT EXISTS minio.sales.sales_tz ( productcategoryname VARCHAR, productsubcategoryname VARCHAR, productname VARCHAR,
+CREATE TABLE IF NOT EXISTS minio.sales.sales_parquet ( productcategoryname VARCHAR, productsubcategoryname VARCHAR, productname VARCHAR,